gdlazcano/datsgabs.github.io/content/blog/Why you might replace Disqus with Webmentions.md

 ## Thanks for reading, let's connect

 Thanks for reading my blog.
 Feel free to reach out to me if you have any questions or want to connect.
-You can also pake a pull request if you want to improve the article :)))
+You can also make a pull request if you want to improve the article :)))